Guerra24/Firefox-UWP-Style/README.md

 # Firefox UWP Style

-A theme that follows MDL2 styling with the accent color and gray-on-black or gray-on-white elements.
+A theme that follows UWP styling.

 ## Install